 5) stage for photos and showings

-Remove one-third of the items from shelves and closets.
+Remove one-third of the items from the shelves and closets.
 Float furniture off the walls to open walkways; neutral bedding and fresh towels photograph well.
 Hide bins and pet gear.
 A small storage locker can be worth it during the listing.

 6) Pro photos, floor plan, and a short video